 Kids have amazing imaginations.
 Sometimes they want to pretend they’re an astronaut floating in zero gravity, or a superhero who can fly.
 So, it’s no wonder that they find trampolines so fun.

-With the current COVID-19 outbreak, families are looking for new ways to keep kids entertained at home.
 Though trampolines can be a source of backyard fun and exercise, children are at risk for broken bones, muscle sprains or strains, bruises, and most significantly, head and neck injuries.

 Falling off trampolines, running into others jumping at the same time, or failing to land a new trick or stunt can change a child’s life in an instant.
 Know the signs of a head or neck injury and the signs of a concussion before allowing children to play.